© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross in St Mary's Churchyard is a scheduled monument protected by Cadw under reference GM224.
 View the official record →

-Cross in St Mary's Churchyard is a medieval stone cross located in the churchyard of St Mary's Church in Wales, designated as a scheduled ancient monument (Cadw SAM GM224).
+Cross in St Mary's Churchyard is a medieval stone cross located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM224.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM224.

 Cross in St Mary's Churchyard dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross in St Mary's Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM224.